 We have been quietly implementing green choices into our product line starting with our smaller size bottles.
 Although our first recommendation is always a refillable bottle for on the go, when a disposable option is needed, we have the best.
 With a thinner body, smaller cap, and smaller label, the plastic use is reduced drastically.
 Of course, they are also 100% recyclable.
-For those who prefer the ultimate in sustainable drinking water options, we are thrilled to offer two zero waste options including waste-free bottled water coolersand in-line water filtration systems.
+For those who prefer the ultimate in sustainable drinking water options, we are thrilled to offer two zero waste options including waste-free bottled water coolers and in-line water filtration systems.
 Last but, certainly not least, after careful consideration of our customer’s preferences, we have reworked and consolidated many of our delivery routes to ensure an ultimate efficiency and in the end…reduced emissions.

 However, after revamping and tweaking the product line and delivery methods we were still not satisfied.
-What about in plant practices?
+What about in-plant practices?
 Office policies?
 Things as minor as copy paper?
 Items as major as spent holding tanks?
 Where do we begin?
 It seemed overwhelming until we turned to the Cuyahoga County Solid Waste District.

 This amazing organization offers a myriad of services to aid Cuyahoga County businesses and residents in sustainable endeavors.
 They can tell you what to do with pretty much anything from mattresses to cereal bags.
-They always have an answer, and it is never send it to the landfill.
-Their goal is to divert as much as possible from our landfills and help business’s in the recycling industry along the way.
+They always have an answer, and it never sends it to the landfill.
+Their goal is to divert as much as possible from our landfills and help businesses in the recycling industry along the way.
 Also, the Cuyahoga Country Solid Waste District offers unique programs such as free rain barrels and composting seminars.
 But, the one that caught our eye was their Master Recycler certification.

 The Master Recycler certification offers an “in-depth study of waste reduction, composting, and recycling” to “create advocates for recycling who can apply knowledge to affect habits at home, work and in the community.”
 After an application process and phone interview…we had our very own Master Recycler student enrolled…yours truly!